kbairak/outbox/README.md

 ## TODOs

+- Use pg notify/listen to avoid polling the database
 - Clean up outbox table
-- Use pg notify/listen to avoid polling the database
 - Use msgpack (optionally) to reduce size
 - Dependency injection on listen
 - Don't retry immediately, implement a backoff strategy
-- Add ETA to emit (should be easy thanks to the message relay)
 - Find a way to distribute multiple workers
 - Cold shutdown